codefinity/oeuvre/README.md

 **4. Encourages Modularity**

+Domain Driven Design has a concept of Bounded Context, which are the boundaries between which an application is divided.
+Each bounded context handles a particular concept within an application.
+The bounded contexts are loosely couples and pass information to each other using messages and receive messages using the API.

 [Bounded Context Diagram]

 **5. Optimal Architectural Quanta**

+Since the Domain Model is the heart of DDD and contains the business logic, the unit of change of the business logic is the Domain.
+All the changes to business logic start from the domain, making the Architectural Quanta centered, small and managable.

 **6. Business Logic can be tested without dependencies**

+Unit Tests can be target at the Domain to test the integrity of the business logic even before other layers are written around it.
+This gives a sense that the application is moving in the right direction.

 ### Not Comfortable with Domain Driven Design(DDD)? - Take the Middle Path